The Epilepsy Transition to Adulthood: How To Help Your Child | MyEpilepsyTeam

 Watch for Signs of Low Self-Esteem

 Children with low self-esteem may come across as overly sensitive, inflexible, and critical of themselves.
-They may feel the need to lie or cheat to avoid failure or give up quickly rather than losing.
+They may feel the need to lie or cheat to avoid failure or give up quickly rather than lose.
 Low self-esteem also leads some children to blame others or make excuses when things go wrong.
-They may become socially withdrawn and less willing to participate in activities.
+They may become socially withdrawn and less willing to participate in activities, which can have negative social outcomes in the future.

 Preparing Your Teen for the Future

-Raising a teenager is rarely easy, but parents and caregivers of teens with epilepsy may be particularly anxious about navigating issues like substance abuse, peer pressure, and driving.
-Teens with epilepsy need to understand that experimenting with alcohol and drugs can present even greater risks because of their condition.
-They also need tools to navigate challenging situations, including knowing where to find support and how to focus on finding friends who are positive influences.
+Raising a teenager is rarely easy, but parents of teens with epilepsy may be particularly anxious about navigating issues like substance abuse, peer pressure, and driving.
+Teens with epilepsy need to understand that experimenting with alcohol and drugs can be even riskier because of their condition.
+They also need strategies to handle challenging situations, including knowing where to find support and how to focus on finding friends who are positive influences.

-Driving laws vary by state, and you’ll want to consult your child’s health care provider about whether it’s safe for your child to drive independently.
+Driving laws vary by state, and you’ll want to ask your child’s health care provider whether it’s safe for your child to drive independently.
+The Epilepsy Foundation offers a free search tool you and your teen can use to research driving laws by state.
 If your teen spends more time away from home, it’s important to set up systems to monitor their safety without risking pushback by being overly invasive of their privacy.
 Involving your teen in decision-making processes will help them feel like they have a say and are being respected.

 Teens mature at different rates, but you should encourage them to practice health care-related tasks such as these: